DipeshDhote/RAG_Based_Chatbot/README.md

 # 🍽️ AI Restaurant Booking Assistant - Jamun

-This project is an AI-powered chatbot for **Jamun Restaurant** that helps users with FAQs and bookings through a conversational interface.
+This project is an AI-powered chatbot for **Restaurant** that helps users with FAQs and bookings through a conversational interface.
 Built using [Streamlit](https://streamlit.io/) and [LangGraph](https://github.com/langchain-ai/langgraph), it uses a PDF-based RAG (Retrieval-Augmented Generation) pipeline to respond accurately to customer queries.

 ---

 ## 🧠 Features

-- 📄 Answers questions based on a PDF (Jamun's FAQ document)
+- 📄 Answers questions based on a PDF
 - 🔁 Maintains conversational context using LangGraph
 - 🔎 Integrates a document retriever for factual answers
 - 🤖 Powered by LLM (`llama-3.1-8b-instant`) via Groq